The Happenings on Shaw Hill

 Four Days Ago

 I was exasperated.
-“Teresa, you don’t remember the neighbors moving in next door?”
-I motioned my hand toward the kitchen oven.
-“You made them an apple pie.”
+“Megan, you don’t remember the neighbors moving in next door?”
+I pointed at the kitchen oven.
+“You baked them an apple pie.”

-She shook her head.
-“Steve,” she said confidently.
+She shook her head confidently.
+“Steve,” she whispered.
 “I didn’t.
 When do you think this happened?”

 “We went over last week, when they first moved in.”
 I changed my tone like I was retelling the story a second time.
 “We both went over.
 You baked an apple pie.
 I brought over some painting supplies.
-Don’t you remember?
+You don’t remember?
 The realtor said they were remodeling their basement.”

 For the first time I began to doubt myself.
 Did I really see them?
 I’ve noticed as I have gotten older my memory is not what it once was.
 Maybe she was right.
 Maybe I did imagine it.